-The Global Downstream Processing Market was valued at USD 25.58 billion in 2021 and is predicted to reach at USD 91.33 billion by 2030, increasing at a CAGR of 15.19% from 2022 to 2030.
+The Global Downstream Processing Market Size was valued at USD 25.58 billion in 2021 and is predicted to reach at USD 91.33 billion by 2030, increasing at a CAGR of 15.19% from 2022 to 2030.
 The term "downstream processing" refers to the recovery and purification of biosynthetic goods, primarily pharmaceuticals, from natural origin like fermentation broth, plant tissues, and animal tissues.
 It also includes the recycling of parts that can be reused, as well as the proper handling and disposal of waste.
 It's a crucial step in the manufacturing of medications like hormones, vaccines (like insulin & human growth hormone), antibodies (like infliximab and abciximab), and antibiotics.
 It also plays a role in the creation of industrial enzymes, flavourings, and natural fragrances.

 A number of processes are involved in downstream processing, including cell separation, filtering, product recovery, extraction, and purification, as well as product treatment using chemical, physical, and biological methods.
 Vaccines, recombinant proteins and enzymes, antibiotics, antibodies, hormones, diagnostic enzymes, industrial enzymes, and natural fragrance and flavour compounds are just a few examples of the biological and pharmaceutical products that are produced as a result of downstream processing.
 The main drivers of the global market demand for biopharmaceuticals include increased single-use technology acceptance in bioprocessing, expanding bioprocessing capacity, rising R&D spending in biopharmaceutical businesses, and rising biopharmaceutical market demand.
 For instance, the worldwide market is witnessing consistent expansion in the biopharmaceuticals sector.
 This means that the booming biopharmaceuticals business is driving up demand for downstream processing, which in turn is driving up market growth in the coming years.